Towards a CO2 neutral port

-The Port of Rotterdam Authority is working with the port business community and the government to create a future-proof port, a port where businesses can flourish both now and in the future, and provide income and jobs.
-The aim is to do all this while minimising the impact on the climate and nature.
+The Port of Rotterdam Authority is working on a future-proof port with businesses in the port and the government.
+A port where businesses can flourish now and in the future, providing income and jobs.
+With the least possible impact on the climate and nature.

 Do you want to get started?

 No one can look into the future, but we know with a fairly high degree of certainty that the CO2 price will rise and that environmental requirements will become increasingly stringent.
 Companies that step in on time and invest in carbon reduction, in circular activities and/or in biofuels and raw materials will be investing in long-term success.